ivogeorg/intro-cs-problems/README.md

 1. For correctly completing the `output` initialization when that is withheld.
 2. For correctly completing the loop termaination conditions for the filter application when those are withheld.

+## `Game` class and `GamePiece` hierarchy

+Tests the knowledge of basic object-oriented terminology including types of variables and methods, identifier categories, abstract classes, inheritance, and polimorphism.
+It also provides a rich context in which various method implementations can be asked for. _Inspired by The World of Warcraft._

+### Notes

+### Bonus